Energy Savings Opportunity Scheme - ESOS

 ISO 50001 Energy Management System during each phase of the scheme.

-If you choose to comply with ESOS using an existing certification or assessment, it must be valid at the compliance date – 5 December 2019.
-Previous audit work, for instance performed as part of other energy audit schemes, can be used towards compliance for ESOS, provided it was conducted within the compliance period (6 December 2015 - 5 December 2019), and meets the minimum standards required of ESOS Energy Audits.
+If you choose to comply with ESOS using an existing certification or assessment, it must be valid at the compliance date – 5 December 2023.
+Previous audit work, for instance performed as part of other energy audit schemes, can be used towards compliance for ESOS, provided it was conducted within the compliance period (6 December 2018 - 5 December 2023), and meets the minimum standards required of ESOS Energy Audits.
+The audit can use data that has been collected at any time during this period provided that the audit itself is carried out no later than 24 months after the data period and the data has not already been used for an audit in a previous Phase.

 Unless your total energy consumption is covered by a certified ISO 50001 Energy Management